 One of the key new products introduced at the AIA 2012 Convention was SimTread, an add-on to Vectorworks that can be used to simulate crowd movement and analyze pedestrian flow, allowing the designer of a complex space to better understand the flow of people in it and tailor the design response accordingly.
 This could be used in different ways—for example, to design an art museum to respond to the slow meandering of people through it; to design an auditorium so that all the occupants can exit most efficiently after a performance; to design a train station with the optimum number of exits to avoid bottlenecks when people are exiting from a train; and so on.
 The software can also be used to simulate evacuations on all types of buildings in case of an emergency.
 SimTread was developed by the Vectorworks distributor in Japan, A&A Co.
 Ltd., in partnership with the Waseda University and Takenaka Corporation, both of which are also from Japan.

 While SimTread is an example of the advanced use of technology for analysis, surprisingly, it does not need a BIM model to run in—it is in 2D rather than in 3D and can therefore run on top of a 2D drawing created in Vectorworks.
 In fact, it can even be used with imported PDFs, image files, or DWGs within Vectorworks.
 It works by designating areas of the design as destination zones, which would typically be the exits; and barriers, which would be elements such as wall, columns, furniture, and so on that a pedestrian cannot go through.
 You can also identify slow zones, within which pedestrian speed is slower than normal.
 All of these are identified by polygons, and if the drawing is not vector-based, you can actually draw these zones on top of it.
 After the zones have been identified, pedestrians can be computationally generated and they will move from the point of origin towards a destination at a designated speed.
 The number of pedestrians generated at a time can be specified, along with the interval between subsequent generations.
 In the simulation images shown in Figure 1, the uncolored dots represent free-moving pedestrians, the blue dots represent those whose speed has been reduced, and the red dots represent the pedestrians who have been forced to stop altogether.
-More details of how SimTread works can be found in this paper on the Vectorworks website.

 Figure 1.
 Examples of pedestrian simulation in different theater designs using SimTread.
 (Courtesy: Nemetschek Vectorworks)